damianhakert/damianhakert.github.io/source/strategy/index.md

 6. Introduce 'everyone can contribute' as our why and tagline.

-7. Hire partner marketing and product marketing people (release posts, website and sales enablement).
+7. Hire partner marketing and product marketing people (release posts, website, and sales enablement).

 ## Finance 2016